Witch Hunt (song): Live performance

-The song was not played live until three years later, on the tour for Grace Under Pressure.
-At the end of the 1980s it was dropped from the regular live setlist but returned for the Snakes & Arrows Tour, which started in 2007, where it was a good fit, according to Max Mobley, "in mood and message".
+"Witch Hunt" was not played live until the Grace Under Pressure Tour, where it followed the other parts of the "Fear" trilogy.
+It was also played during the following Power Windows Tour, also as part of the trilogy.
+After this, it disappeared from the regular live setlist, until its return during the Snakes & Arrows Tour (where it was a good fit, according to Max Mobley, "in...mood and message").
+It was also played on the following Time Machine Tour, and was removed from the band's following final two tours.
+It was the only song from Moving Pictures not to be performed on that album's tour.

 By the time of the Grace Under Pressure tour, the song had acquired an additional lengthy guitar solo at the end, as can be seen on the tour video.
 For Andrew Cole, a musician and English professor at Princeton, this is an instance of Lifeson "translating" (a term Cole uses in the way in which Walter Benjamin used it) the original—the guitar "embellishing, nay, translating Geddy's flangey breakout bass part from the studio cut".
 The 1989 version on A Show of Hands has a "more elaborate" solo: "Rush practices Benjaminian translation in homage to its own originals, plausibly knowing that interest can lie as much in variation as in fidelity".